aiven/aiven-docs/docs/products/postgresql/howto/report-metrics-grafana.md

             plan to use.
 You should also give your service a name.
 The service overview page shows the nodes rebuilding, and then indicates when they are ready.
-        -   If you\'re already using Grafana on Aiven, you can integrate your M3DB as an additional data source for that existing Grafana.
+        -   If you're already using Grafana on Aiven, you can integrate your M3DB as an additional data source for that existing Grafana.

 3. On the **Overview** page for your Aiven for Grafana service, select the **Service URI** link.
-The username and password for your Grafana service is also available on the service\'s **Overview** page.
+The username and password for your Grafana service is also available on the service's **Overview** page.

 Now your Grafana service is connected to M3DB as a data source and you can go ahead and visualize your PostgreSQL metrics.